 Many manufactured have reverted to 600D fabrics because they are cheaper to produce.

-How much rug filling is enough for warmth?
+How much horse rug filling is enough to generate warmth?

-Keep in mind that polyfill packs down over time , if you start off with to small amount of fill to begin with - after a few months you will be holding your rug in your hands and be contemplating buying another one.
-A 300gram rug should last you many seasons.
+If you pulled open a rug with 100-200grasm of poly fill, you would be very surprised how thin the filling is spread.
+Keep in mind that polyfill packs down over time , if you start off with too small amount of fill to begin with - after a few months you will be holding your rug in your hands and be contemplating what happened!